Trump Impeachment Could Be Used By Allies To Help Increase His Chances Of Re-Election, ‘CNN’ Reports

 In a report published on Wednesday, CNN cited three sources “close to the White House” and Trump’s campaign, who told the outlet that multiple Trump advisers see the prospect of impeachment as a chance to paint a picture of the president as a “victim of Washington politics and overzealous Democrats,” thus potentially convincing more of his supporters to vote for him next year.
 Since special counsel Robert Mueller’s investigation into accusations of collusion between the Trump campaign and Russian officials is expected to draw to a close soon, CNN predicted that the president could be “looking for a new boogeyman.”

-In her Washington Post interview, Pelosi explained that she isn’t in favor of impeachment because of the strong possibility such an action would be extremely “divisive” to the country.
+In her Washington Post interview, Pelosi explained that she isn’t in favor of impeachment because of the strong possibility that such an action would be extremely “divisive” to the country.
 According to CNN, these remarks suggest that Pelosi, while not entirely discounting the possibility of impeachment, doesn’t want to agitate Trump’s supporters and distract them from more important issues regarding the president’s policies.

 As reported by The Inquisitr, Trump was appreciative of Pelosi’s comments in a tweet he posted on Wednesday morning, though he suggested that the topic of impeachment is a non-starter, as he believes he “never did anything wrong” and should instead be recognized for his accomplishments in his first two years as president.
 Similarly, some of Trump’s allies, including House Minority Leader Kevin McCarthy, said that Pelosi was “smart” in opposing the idea of impeachment, as “there are no grounds” for such proceedings to take place.